 To start, bring the floss up though the fabric from the underside for one stitch.

 Bring the needle back up just to the side of the stitch you just made.

 Keep going in this same motion until you finish the letter.

 Split Stitch Letters

-Like the previous stitches, bring the needle and floss up through the underside of the fabric and back down to make one stitch.
+To start, bring the needle and floss up through the underside of the fabric and back down to make one stitch.

-Then bring the needle up through the center of the previous stitch, splitting the floss.
+Bring the needle up through the center of the previous stitch, splitting the floss.

 Running Stitch Letters

 The running stitch looks like a dashed line.
-It can be worked completely on the surface or using one stitch at a time — totally up to you.
+It can be worked completely on the surface or one stitch at a time — totally up to you.

-Continue on until you complete the letter and word.
+Continue until you complete the design.